Lioo7/Final-Project/README.md

 ### Algorithms

-Our web application incorporates powerful algorithms to guarantee fairness, truth-telling, and anonymity in the voting process.
+Our web application incorporates powerful algorithms to guarantee fairness, truth-telling, Pareto-efficient, and anonymity in the voting process.
 These algorithms are designed to ensure that every vote is counted accurately and that user privacy is protected.

 ### UX & UI